Paul O'Grady: TV presenter and comedian dies aged 67

 He was due to present on Boom Radio in less than two weeks time for Easter Sunday.

-During his career, he hosted the Paul O'Grady Show on ITV and Channel 4, as well as ITV celebrity game show Paul O' Grady's Saturday Night Line Up.
+Later he hosted chat show The Lily Savage Show for the BBC for a short run in 1997, before turning his hand to hosting a revived version of gameshow Blankety Blank, which remained on air until 2002.

+He later hosted teatime programme The Paul O'Grady Show on ITV from 2004 to 2005, before moving with it to Channel 4.

-He also took over the reins presenting Blind Date from close friend Cilla Black, during a 2017 reboot of the show on Channel 5.
+He also took over the reins of presenting Blind Date from close friend Cilla Black, during a 2017 reboot of the show on Channel 5.

+Throughout his career O'Grady won a TV Bafta, British Comedy Award and a National Television Award for The Paul O'Grady Show.

+In 2008, he was made an MBE in the Queen's Birthday Honours for services to entertainment.

 O'Grady, who lived in Aldington, near Ashford, was appointed one of Kent's deputy lieutenants in November.
 The role is responsible for representing the King at events in the area.